 Without one of these plans, you’re left prone to high out of pocket costs including coinsurance, deductibles as well as copayments.

-Supplement insurance for senior isn’t mandatory.
+Supplement insurance for seniors isn’t mandatory.
 However, these plans will take on the financial burden when Medicare falls short, which it always does.

 Every person has a different budget and unique healthcare issues.
 Shopping around can be difficult; however, talking to a licensed insurance agent can help you determine what plan is best for you.